Nyximus32/OOD_Jabberpoint/Documents/report.md

 ## Slide

-— broke down the draw() method into 2 smaller ones, since there was code prepetition.
+— Broke down the draw() method into 2 smaller ones, since there was code repetition.

 — Renamed the 2 append methods to addSlideItem() and addText(), for easier understanding.

 ## MenuController

-— Break down the constructor into 3 classes responsible for the File, Help and View navigation buttons.
-That way it is easier to implement more buttons/categories later on and it makes debugging easier.
+— Broke down the constructor into 3 classes responsible for the File, Help and View navigation buttons.
+That way, it is easier to implement more buttons/categories later on, and it makes debugging easier.

 ## SlideItem